Audio Track

 Select one of the following methods of synchronizing audio with Timeflow playback.

 No attempt is made to synchronize audio other than starting playback at the start time.
-In a perfect world, playing audio and animation starting at the same time would remain in sync, however in the real world drift can occur causing significant loss of synchronization over time.
+In a perfect world, playing audio and animation starting at the same time would remain in sync, however in the real world drift can occur causing noticeable loss of synchronization over time.

 This is the default option and forces Timeflow to match audio playback.